How to Set Up the QuickBooks 2014 Vendor List

 When you do, QuickBooks displays the Vendor Center window.

-To add a new vendor, click the New Vendor button.
+To add a new vendor, click the New Vendor button and then select New Vendor from the drop-down list.

 QuickBooks displays the New Vendor window.